 Rapidly Involuting Congenital Hemangiomas (RICH)

-RICH is a type of vascular tumor that grows in the womb, it is present at birth, and then starts to rapidly regress.
+RICH is a type of vascular tumor that grows in the womb.
+It is present at birth, then starts to rapidly regress.
 The hemangioma starts to recede and disappears completely by the age of 14 months.

 Even though RICH disappears on its own, some patients will experience complications such as: